Planning Plan Adopted

 The adoption means the plan is now the operative land-use planning document for the county outside the Brecon Beacons National Park.

-It sets out the Council's policies and proposals for development and the use of land for the period 2011-2026 and will be used as the basis for determining planning applications, replacing the adopted Powys Unitary Development Plan (2001-2016).
+It sets out the Council's policies and proposals for development and the use of land for the period 2011-2026.
+The plan will be used as the basis for determining planning applications, replacing the adopted Powys Unitary Development Plan (2001-2016).

 Cllr Martin Weale, Portfolio Holder for Regeneration and Planning, said: "The Plan sets out a clear and strong strategy for meeting the future needs of the county's communities over the next decade.
 By focussing development on our market towns and largest villages, it provides the direction and certainty to support investment and enable economic opportunities to be seized, to grow and support viable service centres and for housing development to accommodate our growing and changing household needs."